 Because of the strong negative impact of anabolic steroids on male fertility and the other health concerns related to these substances, men should not use these drugs.

-- Alcohol: Light to moderate alcohol drinking does not appear to affect male fertility.
-Heavy alcohol drinking, however, may decrease the production of testosterone, increase the rate at which testosterone is cleared from the bloodstream, and increase a man’s estrogen levels.
+Alcohol: Light to moderate alcohol drinking does not appear to affect male fertility.
+Heavy alcohol drinking (more than 14 mixed drinks/week), however, may decrease the production of testosterone, increase the rate at which testosterone is cleared from the bloodstream, and increase a man’s estrogen levels.
 All of this can cause a lower testosterone level, which can harm sperm production.

 Men who drink four or more alcoholic beverages on a regular basis should consider drinking less.